dawidhermann/flow-pipe/README.md

 import { RequestChain } from 'flow-pipe';
 import { FetchRequestAdapter } from 'flow-pipe/adapter-fetch';

-// Option 2: Using individual packages (better for tree-shaking)
+// Option 2: Using individual packages
 // import { RequestChain } from '@flow-pipe/core';
 // import { FetchRequestAdapter } from '@flow-pipe/adapter-fetch';